-- Make arrangements for the care of any pets in your charge.
+- Make arrangements for the care of any pets or plants in your charge.

 - Clean your toilets, and anything else prone to "growing" stuff when you're not around.

-- Check your refrigerator & other storage locations for food that could spoil.
+- Empty your refrigerator & other storage locations of food that could spoil.

 - Turn off taps, on washing machines and anything else that could leak or freeze while unattended.
 As it's not always possible to anticipate these (the icemaker line in your refrigerator?), consider shutting off the house water supply.

 - Schedule the payment of any bills that might come due during your trip; switching to on-line payment options can facilitate this.
 If using a cellular telephone with a prepaid plan, ensure that it has sufficient remaining time.

 - Adjust your thermostat settings & check/replace any batteries it may use.

 - Inspect all your doors and windows to ensure that they are secure; garage doors can be "locked" by inserting a large bolt through one of the tracks in which the door rides (there are usually holes for this; if not, drill one).
 If you use an alarm service, notify them of your plans, and let them know who to contact for emergencies.